okteto-community/aspnetcore-visualstudio-starter/README.md

 Okteto enables you to debug your applications directly from your favorite IDE.
 Let's take a look at how that works in Visual Studio using the Visual Studio debugger.

+### Download and Install the remote tools
+You need to install the `Remote Tools` addon in your Visual Studio instance in order to be able to remote debug a process.
+Please [Visual Studio's official documentation](https://learn.microsoft.com/en-us/visualstudio/debugger/remote-debugging?view=vs-2022#download-and-install-the-remote-tools) to install it.

+### Set up the remote connection

+1. In Visual Studio on your local Windows system, choose Tools > Options on the menu bar to open the Options dialog.
+Then select Cross Platform > Connection Manager to open the Connection Manager dialog.
+2. In the Connection Manager dialog, choose the Add button to add a new connection.
+3. Enter the following information:

+            Host Name:	localhost
+            Port:	2222
+            User name: root
+            Authentication type:	Private Key
+            Private key file:	C:\Users\your-username\.okteto.\id_ecdsa_okteto

+4. Choose the Connect button to attempt a connection to the remote computer.

+![Connect to Remote SSH](./static/connect-to-remote-ssh.png)

+### Build and start the process

+Visual Studio 2022's remote debugger doesn't support remote debugging.
+Instead, you need to build your service, start it on the remote container, and then attach the debugger to it.

+1. Run the code below on your `okteto up` terminal to build your service.
+This will ensure that both Visual Studio and your binary have the same version of the source code:

+            cindy:hello-world src> dotnet build

+2. Run the code below on your `okteto up` terminal to start your service on your remote container:

+            cindy:hello-world src> dotnet bin/Debug/netcoreapp8.0/helloworld.dll

+With this, we are ready to attach the debugger and step into the code.

+### Debug o the remote process

 Open `HelloWorldController.cs` in Visual Studio, set a breakpoint on line `26`.
 Then go to the "Debug" menu and click the "Attach to Process..." option.
 Once that is done a popup will open.

-![Connect to Remote SSH](./static/connect-to-remote-ssh.png)

-Here pick `SSH` as the "Connection Type" and for the "Connection Target" use the values shown above in the image.
-The "Private Key" can be found at your home user's directory.
-Depending on your os this is:
+Here pick `SSH` as the "Connection Type" and select the connection we created in the first step of the process.

-- `C:\Users\your-username\.okteto.\id_ecdsa_okteto` for Windows users and
-- `/Users/your-username/.okteto/id_ecdsa_okteto` for MacOS users

 Once this is done, Visual Studio will connect to your development container via SSH and give you a list of processes you can attach to.
-Scroll through the list and select the `helloworld` process, as shown below:
+Scroll through the list and select the `bin/Debug/netcoreapp8.0/helloworld.dll` process.

 ![attach to processes](./static/attach-to-process.png)